Non-Profit Videos: Inspire and Activate Your Donors

 Fix:

-❤️ Lean into video marketing that evokes emotion – Whether it’s hope, urgency, or inspiration, tap into feelings that move people to act.
+❤️ Lean into storytelling that evokes emotion – Whether it’s hope, urgency, or inspiration, tap into feelings that move people to act.

 📌 Example: Instead of just stating, “Volunteers helped distribute 10,000 meals,” show a volunteer handing food to someone in need, with a personal voiceover about why it matters.